nickgogan/Responsive-Single-Page-Website/README.md

 # Responsive Single Page Layouts
-Created using Compass, Susy, Breakpoints, TweenMax, ScrollJS
+Created with Sass using Compass, Susy, Breakpoints, TweenMax, and ScrollJS.